smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - Mark as trusted location: **Enabled**

-    - IP ranges: **The public IP address of the APP1 Azure VM (this can be found on its page in the portal) in the CIDR notation (i.e. x.x.x.x/32).**
+    - IP ranges: **The public IP address of the APP1 Azure VM (this can be found on its page in the portal) in the CIDR notation (i.e., x.x.x.x/32).**

     ![In this screenshot, the 'New named location' blade of the Azure portal is depicted with the required settings listed above selected and the Create button selected.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AzureADConditionalAccess_Namedlocations.png "Named Location settings")